oskar-j/data-science-interview-questions-and-answers/README.md

 ## 34. What is transfer learning?

-## 35. What is reinforcment learning?
+## 35. What is reinforcement learning?

 ## 36. What is online machine learning?

 ## 37. What is the difference between Random Forest and Gradient Boosting Machine?

+## 38. How do you find out if sample has a normal distribution?

+## 39. What is self-supervision?

+## 40. What is ANOVA test?